The benefits of ARIMIDEX Direct:

-AstraZeneca provides information and support to breast cancer patients and their families through its research, outreach, and advocacy programs.
+AstraZeneca provides information and support for breast cancer through its research, outreach, and advocacy programs.
 Below, you’ll find a list of resources and extra support for those living with breast cancer.

 This physician-founded organization offers information about treatment options and post-treatment care, 24-hour chat rooms, the latest research news, and more.
 It also offers occasional online conferences with breast cancer experts and images of different forms of breast cancer.

 This foundation is dedicated to eradicating breast cancer as a life-threatening disease through research, education, screening, and treatment.
 It raises awareness and funds for breast cancer research with its annual Susan G. Komen Race for the Cure events across the country.
 Services include a toll-free "helpline" (1-877-GO KOMEN) staffed by trained volunteers.
 The foundation also funds research and other cancer-related programs.